Adzy89/weatherapp/README.md

 ## Usage

-weather app designed to display the weather based ona five day forecast.
+weather app designed to display the weather based on a five day forecast.

 ## License